What Is SERP?

 That’s a positive example of the power of SERP features.

-And we’re still only scratching the service—there are over 20 different types of SERP features.
+And we’re still only scratching the surface—there are over 20 different types of SERP features.

 Let’s cover some of the most common and important ones.